Skip to content

 Inject Pod and Node Information

-When deploying applications in Kubernetes or other container environments, we can append Pod/Node information to the final Span data by modifying the application's Yaml.
-Below is an example of a Kubernetes Deployment yaml:
+When the application is deployed in a container environment such as Kubernetes, you can append Pod/Node information to the final Span data by modifying the application's YAML file.
+Below is an example YAML for a Kubernetes Deployment:

 ---